Hrishipudale/sparks/README.md

-Topic: Stock Market Prediction using Numerical and Textual Analysis I created a hybrid model for stock price/performance prediction using numerical analysis of historical stock prices, and sentimental analysis of news headlines
+Topic: Stock Market Prediction using Numerical and Textual Analysis.
+I created a hybrid model for stock price/performance prediction using numerical analysis of historical stock prices, and sentimental analysis of news headlines